-93. If a person, entity, or ship is designated, their name will be recorded on the Consolidated List.
-An asset freeze and some financial services restrictions will apply to entities (meaning a body of persons corporate or unincorporated, or any organisation or association, or combination of persons) that are owned or controlled, directly or indirectly, by a designated person.
-Those entities may not be designated in their own right, so their names may not appear on the Consolidated List.
+- 74. The names of designated persons, enties or ships are recorded on the consolidated sanctions list.
+An asset freeze and some financial services restrictions may also be applicable to entities that are owned or controlled directly or indirectly by a designated person. - 75.
+In such instances, entities may not be designated in their own right and thier name may not appear on the consolidated list.
 However, those entities are similarly subject to financial sanctions.